 Please sign and return all sets of documents, VIA EMAIL, to Name at email by MM/DD/YYYY.
 Name is the State’s Project Manager and Representative; please direct all communication to First Name.

-It is required that you obtain insurance for this contract as outlined in Exhibit SS-2.
-Copies of the insurance requirements are enclosed.
-Please indicate the required coverages on our form.

-It is also required that the contract, bond, and insurance documents be returned to the Office of State Procurement within seven (7) calendar days.
-Contract completion date will not be extended due to your failure to return contract, bonds, and insurance documents within seven (7) calendar days.
+It is also required that the contract, documents be returned to the Office of State Procurement within seven (7) calendar days.
+Contract completion date will not be extended due to your failure to return contract, documents within seven (7) calendar days.

 It is also required that the First-Tier Subcontractors List (Attachment A-1) be submitted to Office of State Procurement before the contract can be executed.